Unity-Technologies/obstacle-tower-env/reset-parameters.md

 # Obstacle Tower Reset Parameters

 Obstacle Tower can be configured in a variety of ways during the episode reset.
 Below are a list of parameters, along with the ranges of values and what they correspond to.
-Pass these as part of a `config` dictionary when calling `env.reset()`.
+Pass these as part of a `config` dictionary when calling `env.reset(config=config)`.

 | *Parameter*  | *Value range* | *Effect* |
 | --- | --- | --- |